ChrisW-priv/PersonalVault/zettelkasten/Queue.md

 # Queue
 ## Definition
-Queue is an insanely powerful [[Data Structure]].
+Queue is an insanely powerful [Data Structure](Data%20Structure).
 It operates on basis of FIFO meaning that element that was pushed last will be used last.

 ## Associated Functions
 - enqueue - add element to queue